Satisfactory Academic Progress to Maintain Financial Aid Eligibility Policy

 ½ time: 6 units per term and/or 12 units per year (complete average of 4 per term)

-These grades are considered to demonstrate satisfactory course completion: A, B, C, D,
+- The following grades are considered to demonstrate satisfactory course completion: A, B, C, D, T and P. These grades do not demonstrate successful course completion: F, I, W, WF and WP.

-- Incomplete grades will not count toward your completion rate (pace) in the term in which they are received but will be evaluated the following term.
+- Incomplete grades will not count toward your completion rate (pace) in the term in which they are received but will be evaluated once successful completion of the course.
+Students should contact the Financial Aid office to notify them of the grade change.

 C. QUANTITY OF PROGRESS - "MAXIMUM TIME FRAME"

-- All students have the right to appeal.
-This may be done by completing an appeal form and submitting it to the Financial Aid Office.
-The Director of Financial Aid will review cases on an individual basis to determine if mitigating circumstances are responsible for poor progress.
-Mitigating circumstances may include but are not limited to:
+All students have the right to appeal.
+Appeal forms are sent to students along with the notification of suspension.
+Forms should be submitted with a letter and all supporting documentation to the Financial Aid Office.
+The SAP Committee will review cases on an individual basis to determine if extenuating circumstances are responsible for poor progress.
+Extenuating circumstances may include but are not limited to:

 All circumstances must be documented.
 Students will be informed in writing of the appeal outcome.
-If a student appeal is granted, they will be given an academic plan.
-The academic plan will outline what the student must do to regain SAP.
+If a maximum timeframe appeal is granted, students will be given an academic plan.
+The academic plan will outline what the student must do to maintain SAP eligible.
 Failure to adhere to the academic plan will result in the student becoming ineligible for financial aid in future semester until SAP is met.
-In the case of a denial, students will be informed in writing of what they must do to be reinstated for financial aid.
+In the case of an approval students must have a semester GPA of 2.0 and not receive any W,F,I,WF,WP grades.
+Failure to adhere to the 2.0 GPA requirement will result in denial of all future financial aid.